Wearable Patches as Part of a Burnout Recovery Routine

 How do I know I'm recovering?

-Sleep improves.
+Sleep gets easier.
 Small things feel less overwhelming.
 You laugh again.
 You want to do things.
 It's gradual but real.

 Do I need to see a doctor?

 If you're in serious burnout, yes.
-Patches support, but professional help matters.
+A patch is just self-care - professional help is what matters most.

 Burnout is real and serious.
 But recovery is possible.
-Your nervous system can heal.
-You can feel okay again.
+With time and care, you can feel okay again.